MattRuetz/MattRuetz/README.md

 - Learning and improving every day.

 ### 🌱 I’m currently learning ...
-- Different modalities of web development.
+- Different technologies and full stacks for web development.
 I think the modern landscape of the Web is one of the fastest-evolving and most exciting areas to work in.
 - I have been learning React and the MERN stack by creating a bunch of applications and trying out a variety of NPM packages to add functionality.
 - I embrace lifelong learning, and continue to experiment with new technologies whenever I can.